Uyanide/AuTUMoodle/README.md

 - `session` (optional)

-    additional configurations for the session manager.
+    additional configurations for the session manager, works for both `requests` and `playwright` session types.

     - `save` (optional, default: `false`)